 The Welsh Health Circular (WHC), "Better Blood Transfusion: Appropriate Use of blood", recommends that in order to make transfusion safer, to provide better information for patients relating to transfusion and to avoid the unnecessary use of blood in clinical practice, blood transfusion must be an integral part of care and clinical governance responsibilities.
-The WHC further recommended that effective alternatives to allogeneic blood transfusion be explored, including the appropriate use of autologous blood transfusion techniques such as Intraoperative Cell Salvage (ICS).
+The Blood Health National Oversight group (BHNOG) have published (2023) cell salvage standards and key performance indicators.

-The aim of this procedure is to support a safe, effective, efficient, lawful, timely, equitable, patient centred and prudent approach to using ICS.
+The aim of this procedure is to support a safe, effective, efficient, lawful, timely, equitable, patient centered and prudent approach to using ICS.